 - 1/3 cup raisins (optional)

-Preheat the oven to 350° F and set the rack in the center of your oven.
-Lightly spray an 11×13 glass baking dish with a non stick cooking spray or grease with a little oil, and set aside.
+Preheat the oven to 350°F and set the rack in the center of your oven.
+Lightly spray an 11×13 glass baking dish with a non stick cooking spray or grease with a little vegetable oil, and set aside.
 Please note, you can use a 9×13 glass baking dish as well, the cake will be a little higher.

 Mix the brown sugar and cinnamon in a small bowl and set aside.
 Using a hand mixer, beat the eggs on medium speed until well combined.
 Beat in the white sugar, a few tablespoons at a time, until the mixture is thick and foamy.
 With the mixer running, slowly pour in the oil.
 Scrape down the sides of the bowl as necessary.
 Stir in the cake meal.